Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 What Happened To Myspace?

-Myspace, headquartered in Beverly Hills, California, was founded in August 2003 by Brad Greenspan, Chris DeWolfe, and Tom Anderson.
+Myspace, formerly headquartered in Beverly Hills, California, was founded in August 2003 by Brad Greenspan, Chris DeWolfe, and Tom Anderson.

 Chris DeWolfe used to run his own company, a marketing agency named ResponseBase, which he eventually sold to eUniverse.
 At eUniverse is where he ended up meeting Anderson and Greenspan, with the latter actually being his superior.